rticommunity/rticonnextdds-connector-js/docs/data.rst

        }
    }

-It is also possible to obtain the dictionary of a struct using the :meth:`SampleIterator.get`
+It is also possible to obtain the JSON of a struct using the :meth:`SampleIterator.get`
 method:

 .. code-block:: javascript